-At December 31, 2015, the Company had working capital of \$334,637 including cash of \$553,580 as compared to working capital of \$3,878,464, including cash of \$4,144,571 at June 30, 2015.
+At March 31, 2016, the Company had working capital deficiency of \$397,541 including cash of \$241,150 as compared to working capital of \$3,878,464, including cash of \$4,144,571 at June 30, 2015.

 The Company's continued development is contingent upon its ability to raise sufficient financing.
 There are no guarantees that additional sources of funding will be available to the Company; however, management is committed to pursuing all possible sources of financing in order to execute its business plan including new equity issues and debt issuances.
 Many factors influence the Company's ability to raise funds, including the health of the resource market, the climate for mineral exploration investment, the Company's track record, and the experience and caliber of its management.
 Actual funding requirements may vary from those planned due to a number of factors, including the progress of exploration and development activities.
 Management believes it will be able to raise equity capital as required in the long term, but recognizes there will be risks involved that may be beyond their control.